 What to bring when visiting a new mom

 1. Meals, meals, and more meals

 Without a doubt, the best thing you can bring a new parent is a meal.
-Whether you opt for a home-cooked meal or a postpartum meal delivery service, the whole family will very much appreciate you helping take one less dinner off of their plate.
+Whether you opt for a home-cooked meal or a postpartum meal delivery service, the whole family will appreciate you helping take one less dinner off their plate.